CMSgov/qpp-eu-data/DEVELOPMENT.md

 So you must manually add `parish` to any Louisiana 'counties', eg `allen -> allen parish`.
 - Tribal lands have not been matched to a zip code in the past (2022 and 2024).
-Our practice is to check that the counties encompassing the tribal lands are included in the EUC fact sheet.
+Our process is to check that the counties intersecting the tribal lands are included in the EUC fact sheet.
 This will prevent missing clinicians on tribal lands.